Process management (computing): How multiprogramming increases efficiency

-In fact, usually the sum of all the processor time, used by N processes, rarely exceeds a small fraction of the time to execute any one of the processes;
+In fact, usually, the sum of all the processor time, used by N processes, rarely exceeds a small fraction of the time to execute any one of the processes;

-Therefore, in uni-programming systems, the processor lay idle for a considerable proportion of the time.
+Therefore, in uni-programming systems, the processor lays idle for a considerable proportion of the time.
 To overcome this inefficiency, multiprogramming is now implemented in modern operating systems such as Linux, UNIX and Microsoft Windows.
 This enables the processor to switch from one process, X, to another, Y, whenever X is involved in the I/O phase of its execution.
 Since the processing time is much less than a single job's runtime, the total time to service all N users with a multiprogramming system can be reduced to approximately: